openshift-kni/baremetal-deploy/install-steps.md

 ### Create RHCOS images cache (Optional)

-The installer needs to download two images, the RHCOS image used by the bootrstrap VM and the RHCOS image used by the installer to provision the different nodes.
+The installer needs to download two images, the RHCOS image used by the bootstrap VM and the RHCOS image used by the installer to provision the different nodes.
+Image caching is specially useful when running the installer on a network with limited bandwidth.

-When running the installer on a network with limited bandwidth sometimes the installer times out while downloading the images, in order to fix that it is recommended to cache the RHCOS images.
+When running the installer on a network with limited bandwidth if the RHCOS images download takes more than 15-20 minutes, the installer will timeout, having these images cached on a local `httpd` will help in such scenarios.

-The following steps will install httpd and download the required images:
+The following steps will install `httpd` and download the required images:

 ~~~sh
 # Install and run httpd server